SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/SeqConv/README.md

 #### 2.1 Data processing

-In this part, we will first introduce the **data information** used in this model, then introduce the training **data formats**, and finally introduce how to create a data set that meets the model requirements.
+In this part, we will first introduce the **data information** used in this model, then describe the training **data formats**, and finally introduce how to create a data set that meets the model requirements.

-We have provided example data format compatible with SeqConv input data format (See `example/ABF2_train.txt`).
-If you are trying to train SeqConv with your own data, please process your data into the same format as it.
+We have included an example data format that is compatible with the SeqConv input data format (refer to `example/ABF2_train.txt`).
+If you intend to train SeqConv with your own data, please ensure that your data is processed into the same format.

 #### 2.2 Generating train and test dataset on your own datasets using following commands

-For generating your own positive dataset using **bed file**, one only needs to provide a TF peak file `example/ABF2_pos.bed` and genome file in **FASTA format** at location `example/`.
-In this demo, a peak file from *Arabidopsis thaliana* DAP-seq data is used.
-The bed file should be in sorted order using sorted command the terminal (e.g., sort -k1,1 -k2,2n in.bed > in.sorted.bed for BED files).
+To generate your own positive dataset using a **BED file**, you only need to provide a TF peak file, `example/ABF2_pos.bed`, and a genome file in **FASTA format**, which should be located in the `example/` directory.
+In this demonstration, a peak file from *Arabidopsis thaliana* DAP-seq data is used.
+Ensure that the BED file is sorted by using the `sort` command in the terminal (e.g., 'sort -k1,1 -k2,2n in.bed > in.sorted.bed' for BED files).
+Then, run the following command:

-For generating positive data, you would need TFBS bed file and species-specific genome.
-Therefore download the genome file in the `example/` directory.
-Thus, run following command:
 ```
 cd example/
 wget https://ftp.ensemblgenomes.ebi.ac.uk/pub/plants/release-57/fasta/arabidopsis_thaliana/dna/Arabidopsis_thaliana.TAIR10.dna.toplevel.fa.gz